 Design includes detailed plans for products and how those products will be produced in sufficient quantities and in ways that are acceptable to society.
 This is the step where the engineering takes place.
 If research and development are how to create the product, the design is how to build the product.

 The design looks at how all the R&D will come together into a product that consumers want to buy.
 Many in the technology community were skeptical of larger cell phones.
 Many believed that the design was just too big for the average person, yet we are seeing larger cell phones like the Samsung Note and iPhone 6 plus sell well with consumers.

 As part of the design process, companies must also look at the manufacturing process and consider how a product will be manufactured.
 Will the company use people to assemble the product or machines?
 Will the company build a green manufacturing plant?
 How can manufacturing facilities be designed to make it easier to transition from making one product to another?

 Companies must balance the costs and benefits of each stage of the value chain.
-A great marketing campaign can generate buzz and demand for a product but if the company cannot deliver the product because of production or distribution issues, the company will not stay in business very long.
-Great customer service after the sale won’t matter if the design of the product doesn’t appeal to consumers and therefore no one buys it.
-Balance must be achieved among the steps of the value chain in order to be successful.
+A great marketing campaign can generate buzz and demand for a product, but if the company cannot deliver the product because of production or distribution issues, the company will not stay in business very long.

 Excellent customer service after the sale won’t matter if the design of the product doesn’t appeal to consumers and therefore no one buys it.
 Balance must be achieved among the steps of the value chain to be successful.

 Maybe you have been out of college for years, or you do just what it takes to get by.
 STOP according to a recent study the average student with a GPA of 3.8 or higher makes 78% more money after 3 years of work.